“It ain’t what you don’t know that gets you into trouble. It’s what you know for sure that just ain’t so.” -Mark Twain

 Consequently is it generally recommended wisdom teeth be extracted before these problems develop.

-At Alizadeh and Schreiner Orthodontics, we encourage the extraction of wisdom teeth, if indicated, prior to college.
-As teens complete final growth, jaw bones become increasingly more dense.
+At Alizadeh & Schreiner Orthodontics, we encourage the extraction of wisdom teeth, if indicated, prior to college.
+As teens complete final growth, jaw bones become increasingly dense.
 This may result in higher post-operative pain following wisdom tooth removal, especially after the roots of the third molars are fully developed.
-Typically, after the age of 25, wisdom teeth are not extracted and simply monitored by your general dentist with routine periodic x-rays to address any cause for concern.
+Typically, after the age of 25, wisdom teeth are not extracted and are simply monitored by your general dentist with routine periodic x-rays to address any cause for concern.

-Contact Us in Chesterfield, MO
+Contact us in Chesterfield, MO

-Dr. Cyrus Alizadeh and Dr. Becky Schreiner monitor third molar development throughout treatment and will make recommendations when appropriate based on individual circumstances.
+Our doctors monitor third molar development throughout treatment and will make recommendations when appropriate based on individual circumstances.
 Feel free to contact our office for more information about the extraction of wisdom teeth.
 We look forward to your questions, comments, or feedback.